(c) 2024 PillSync.com

 • Once dissolved, gently invert vial three times.

-• Immediately, withdraw 5 mL (300 mg) of reconstituted ENTYVIO solution using a syringe with a 21- to 25- gauge needle.
+• Immediately, withdraw 5 mL (300 mg) of reconstituted ENTYVIO solution using a syringe with a 21- to 25-gauge needle.
 Discard any remaining portion of the reconstituted solution in the vial.

 Dilution Instructions

-Add the 5 mL (300 mg) of reconstituted ENTYVIO solution to 250 mL of 0.9% Sodium Chloride Injection, USP, or Lactated Ringer's Injection, USP, and gently mix the infusion bag.
+Add the 5 mL (300 mg) of reconstituted ENTYVIO solution to 250 mL of 0.9% Sodium Chloride Injection, or Lactated Ringer's Injection, and gently mix the infusion bag.
 Do not add other medicinal products to the prepared infusion solution or intravenous infusion set.
 Once reconstituted and diluted, use the infusion solution as soon as possible.

 Discard any unused portion of the infusion solution.

-Storage
+Storage and Stability

 Specific storage conditions and timing for the reconstituted solution in vial and diluted solution in the infusion bag are outlined in Table 1.